-After graduating college, my brother Nick and I decided we wanted to go on a celebratory Northeast road trip.
-Even though we were from the East Coast, we hadn’t been up to that part of the country.
-Let me tell you it was one of my favorite road trips ever!
+After graduating college, my brother Nick and I decided we wanted to go on a celebratory trip.
+Even though we were from the East Coast, we hadn’t been up to the Northeast.
+So, we went out on the road and it was one of my favorite trips!
+I’ve now been back in the Fall as well and I would go back 100 times.

 This itinerary is perfect anytime from late-spring through early fall.
 So, I hope you add it to your bucket list.
 Below you will find our itinerary and a guide for a great week long road trip!